kyoro1/knowledge_mining_computer_vision/README.md

     Network URL: http://xxx.xxx.xxx.xxx:8501
     ```

-    For more reference about streamlit, please go to [streamlit doc](https://docs.streamlit.io/library/get-started).
-You can see the following page, if you successfully run your app:
+    Go to [streamlit doc](https://docs.streamlit.io/library/get-started) for more reference.
+Once you successfully run your app, you will see:

     ![top page](/docs/images/top_page.png)

 # How to use the app

-1. Register image
+1. **Register image**

-    In order to register your image, please select your image in your local folder
+    In registering your image, select your image in your local folder

     ![browse image](/docs/images/browse_image.png)